- Sleeps: Sleeps 7/8 - 6 in the main house in 3 double bedrooms and 1/2 in the windmill in a further small double.

 Superb situation and position

 By signing up to our email newsletter, you agree to Anglo French Properties Ltd sending you an approximately quarterly newsletter, and where applicable current offers/promotions.
 Your email data will be shared with our 3rd party email marketing provider for this purpose

 In the heart of the famous St Emilion region Moulin de Thimonier occupies a commanding position.
 Traditionally furnished with style and great good taste this delightful house and gardens enjoy a superb position overlooking a glorious mosaic of vineyards and countryside in the valley below.

-The main house sleeps 6 in 3 double bedrooms and the converted windmill sleeps 2/3 in a further small double.
+The main house sleeps 6 in 3 double bedrooms and the converted windmill sleeps 1/2 in a further small double.
 (There is also a small extra bed on the half landing not officially classified as a bedroom)

 'I have had the privilege of staying at Moulin de Thimonier with my family on a number of occasions.
 It is a beautiful house, tastefully furnished with French and Chinese antiques.
 Beautifully positioned above the vines, it not only has stunning views but is blessed with comfortable breezes in the summer.

 The nearest town is Castillon la Bataille, sight of the last battle of The Hundred Years War.
 The battle is re enacted spectacularly in July.
 Castillon la Bataille also has a number of shops.
 La Vachement Vin is a very good deli with a fabulous selection of cheeses.